MicrosoftDocs/office-developer-client-docs/docs/access/choose-function-access-custom-web-app.md

 If the provided  *IndexNumber*  is not an integer, then the value is implicitly converted to an integer.

-If the index value exceeds the bounds of the array of values, then **Choose** returns NULL.
+If the index value exceeds the bounds of the array of values, **Choose** returns NULL.